portabletext/editor/apps/docs/src/content/docs/guides/custom-rendering.md

   return <>{props.children}</>
 }

-function isStockTicker(
+// Check the shape of the object by confirming it has a symbol. function isStockTicker(
   props: PortableTextChild,
 ): props is PortableTextChild & {symbol: string} {
   return 'symbol' in props
 }
 ```

+You can apply styles, libraries like Tailwind, or use custom react components within the rendering functions.